Shakespeare's Midsummer Walls

 ---.
 A Midsummer Night's Dream.
 The Complete Works of William Shakespeare.
 Vol. 1.
 Ed.
 W.G.
 Clark and W. Aldis Wright.
 New York: Nelson Doubleday, n.d.

-Please note that "chink" refers to "a narrow opening or crack, typically one that admits light" or, in Midsummer, also sounds, words, opportunities – and lovers' schemes.
+Please note that "chink" refers to "a narrow opening or crack, typically one that admits light".
+Additionally in Midsummer, it conveys sounds, poetry, opportunities – and lovers' schemes.

 Rapunzel, a German fairy tale first published in 1812, shares similarities with a folk tale of late seventeenth century France and even a tenth-century Persian tale.